“Love begins at home, and it is not how much we do, but how much love we put into action.”

 -Mother Teresa

 “We moved to Sedona in 2003.
 Shortly after we arrived, we enrolled my youngest son, Kai, in Pamela’s first play group.
 She was so nurturing and knew exactly how to guide the children in a harmonizing way.
 Within a couple of months, I had the opportunity to be her assistant at the play group.
 What I learned from Miss Pamela was priceless.
 As a young mother, I applied what I learned at home with my children.
-Kai is now 17 years old and is a well-balanced young man.
+Kai is now in his 20’s and is a well-balanced young man.
 I owe much of that to Pamela.
 She brings a beautiful gift to our community!”